fcarp10/serverless-functions/README.md

 - `img-classifier-hub`: uses Tensorflow Hub and the inception v3 model to classify images.
 The image can be sent in the payload coded in Base64 or by specifying the URL.
+- `object-detector-hub`: uses Tensorflow Hub and the FasterRCNN+InceptionResNet V2
+to apply object dectection to the images.
+The image can be sent by specifying the URL.
 - `sentiment-analysis`: is an updated version of the work by [Alexellis](https://github.com/openfaas/store-functions/tree/master/sentimentanalysis).
 This function provides a rating on sentiment positive/negative